-There is no form that says “application for character of discharge determination.”
-However, the process is very simple.
-All the applicant does is request medical treatment in-person at a local VA medical hospital or clinic by filing a VA Form 10-10EZ.
-The person can also apply for these health benefits online using the VA web site, print and fill out the forms manually and apply by mail, or apply over the telephone.
+No form says “application for character of discharge determination.”
+However, the process is straightforward.
+The applicant requests medical treatment in person at a local VA medical hospital or clinic by filing a VA Form 10-10EZ.
+The person can also apply for these health benefits online using the VA website, print and fill out the forms manually and apply by mail, or apply over the telephone.

 The person can also apply for these benefits if the applicant chooses to file a claim for compensation or pension at a VA regional office.
-We are not discussing this process in this article.
+This article does not discuss this process.

 Once the application for health benefits is filed with the VA, what happens?